Funding, payments and learner fees – DQ1-2

 Funding mechanism

-The Minister responsible for tertiary education issues the DQ1-2 funding mechanism.
+Each year the Minister responsible for tertiary education issues the DQ1-2 funding mechanism.
 It sets out the purpose of the fund and gives authority to the Tertiary Education Commission (TEC) to administer the funding.

-The overall amount of DQ1-2 funding available is set through the Government’s annual budget process.
+The maximum amount of DQ1-2 funding available is set through the Government’s annual budget process.
 We determine the appropriate amount of DQ1-2 funding for a TEO through the annual investment process and in-year additional funding requests (if available).

 Funding allocation and payments

-DQ1-2 funding is paid in equal monthly instalments.
+DQ-1-2 funding is paid in equal monthly instalments.

 Funding calculation

-We calculate a TEO’s consumed funding using:
+We calculate the amount of funding a TEO has consumed using:

 • the metric (EFTS value)